AlessioMigotti/Atrash/README.md

 ## Acknowledgement

-Special thanks to my mentor Richey Malhotra, My fellow student Cedric Littman in parts this project.
+Special thanks to my mentor Richey Malhotra.
+I got to give credit to my fellow student Cedric Littman in a part this projects readme.

 [Back to top](<#content>)